 A review has been undertaken of the procedures and structure of the training programme.
 Details of the new Training Programme and Procedures can be found in the Guide to Training and Development.

 A summary of the process is given below:

 EBUA Marking Awareness Course

 Details of the EBUA Marking Awareness programme can be found on the Marking Awareness Course page..

 New applicants will undergo training via a Home Study Pack.
 This

-- Module One is a written open book theory paper supported by the
+- The Workbook is a written open book theory paper supported by the Home Study Pack.

 Regional Umpire to National Umpire

-- Module 8 is a theory workbook supported by the Home Study
+- A theory workbook supported by the Home Study materials